lino-framework/book/docs/dev/index.rst

 #.  :doc:`custom_actions` : Writing custom actions
 #.  :doc:`action_parameters` :
 #.  :doc:`gfks` : Lino and `GenericForeignKey` fields
-#.  :doc:`lets` : A full-stack example about the work
+#.  :doc:`lets` : Write a new Lino application from scratch, in the
-    of a Lino application developer.
-Writing a technical specification.
-    Describing a database structure.
-Designing your tables.
-Writing demo data.
-Writing test cases.
-Menu structure and main page.
-Form layouts.
+    hope that this helps you with writing your own Lino application.
 #.  :doc:`/tutorials/layouts` :
 #.  :doc:`/tutorials/vtables/index` :
 #.  :doc:`actions` :